AlexWithYou/PythonGuideAndExamples/README.md

 # PythonGuideAndExamples
-Hi, my name is alex.
+Hi, my name is Alex.
 I start my programming learning recently.
-I would like to share what I have learnt and my thoughts to everyone that would like to contribute.
+I would like to share what I have learnt and my thoughts to everyone that would like to contribute to this community.
 Please contact me if you find any errors in my script.
 Thank you.

 Right now, I'm working in python.
-I'm reading books of data structure and algorithm in python.
 Hope I can keep my working as long as I can!
 The code I share include solution, my personal notes, and some ideas from stackoverflow.
 I hope my working can be beneficial to you as well as myself

+1.<<data structure and algorithm in python>>
+  I'm currently writing codes about answers in this book, which combined with some of my thoughts